wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 **Bootstrap Container Classes**

 Bootstrap has two container classes: `container` and `container-fluid.` Many developers completely misuse them (we didn't need either of these classes in our example).
-In general, you should only need to use them **once per page** at a very high level in the dom hierarchy.
-Use `container-fluid` when you need to support full-width, edge-to-edge designs.
-Use `container` when you want Bootstrap's out-of-the-box horizontal spacing (which prevents content from crashing into the edges of small devices, while also limiting content to comfortable reading widths on larger devices and desktops).
+In general, you should only need to use one or the other **once per page** at a very high level in the dom hierarchy.
+Use `container-fluid` if you need to support full-width, edge-to-edge designs.
+Use `container` if you want Bootstrap's out-of-the-box horizontal spacing (which prevents content from crashing into the edges of small devices, while also limiting content to comfortable reading widths on larger devices and desktops).

 <br>